 The Đerdap gorge The Derdap gorge, through which the Danube flows, is the longest gorge in Europe.
+Djerdap UNESCO Global Geopark is part of the UNESCO heritage.

 14 Ramonda Serbica Ramonda Serbica - known as the phoenix plant, can come to life even when completely dried up, which symbolises the renewal of the Serbian state after the First World War.